Menopause and the law

 In some cases, the menopause could be considered a disability under discrimination law.

-If someone is disabled, their employer should consider making reasonable adjustments to reduce or remove any disadvantages they might experience because of it.
+If someone is disabled, their employer must make reasonable adjustments to reduce or remove any disadvantages they might experience because of it.
 For example, this might include agreeing to record absence because of the menopause separately from other sickness absence.

 It's a good idea for employers to focus on supporting the person, rather than trying to work out if someone's condition is a disability.